IBM-OSS-Support/Redhat-Paver-Code-Assist-Exercise/testcases.md

 To learn more about how to use chat refer this [link](https://docs.continue.dev/chat/how-to-use-it#how-to-use-it)

+Note: May have to install Java and Python environment extensions/packages
 * ##### Scenarios
 Following are the sample question you can try it in the Paver-Code-Assist
 Question 1: What is python?